Get "write website inclusion statement" off your to-do list before lunch

 What’s included:

-Workbook to guide you through crafting your statement.
+Workbook to guide you through crafting your statement in realtime.

-Peace of mind with a final review of your revised statement
+Peace of mind with a second final eyeball review of your revised statement.

 Got questions?
 I’ve got answers (probably)